swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 <a name="mobile-bankid-and-the-personnumber-attribute"></a>
 #### 4.2.2.
 Mobile BankID and the personNumber attribute

-When Mobile BankID is being used to sign data and the user has initiated the signature operation against the Signature Service from another device (desktop och tablet) the `personNumber` parameter must be assigned in the BankID `Sign`-call.
+When Mobile BankID is being used to sign data and the user has initiated the signature operation against the Signature Service from another device (desktop och tablet) the `personNumber` parameter must be assigned in the BankID Sign-call.
 This information is not passed in the `<saml2p:AuthnRequest>` message sent from the Signature Service.
 In these cases the Identity Provider SHOULD rely on the fact that the user, most likely<sup>1</sup>, already has been authenticated at the Identity Provider, and use the personal identity number given when the user authenticated also for the signature operation (see section [3.3](#prompting-for-personal-identity-number), "[Prompting for Personal Identity Number (personnummer)](#prompting-for-personal-identity-number)", above).
 Only in cases when the Identity Provider can not obtain the personal identity number should a dialogue asking the personal identity number be displayed.

 > \[1\]: Almost all use cases where a user signs data is preceded by a login (authentication).